Divyank1977/trader-and-market-sentiment-analysis/ds_divyank/README.md

-# Trader and MArket Sentiment Analysis — Data Science Assignment
+# Trader and Market Sentiment Analysis — Data Science Assignment

 This project explores the relationship between **trader behavior** and **market sentiment** (Fear vs Greed) using real historical trading data and Bitcoin market sentiment indices.
 It is part of the **Web3 Trading Team Data Science Assessment**.